 Luther College is an undergraduate liberal arts college with a

-Founded in 1861 by Norwegian immigrants, Luther values its
+1861 by Norwegian immigrants, Luther values its heritage, just as

-heritage, just as it values the diversity of its students, staff,
+it values the diversity of its students, staff, and faculty, who

-and faculty, who hail from many faith backgrounds and heritages.
+hail from many faith backgrounds and heritages.
+Coming from 44

-Coming from 39 states and 74 countries, 12% of our students are
+states and 62 countries, 14% of our students are domestic students

-towns.
-The economic vitality of the Decorah area is
+The economic vitality of the Decorah area is attributable to being

-attributable to being a regional hub for outdoor recreation, two
+a regional hub for outdoor recreation, two nationally recognized

-urban cities including Rochester, MN, home of Mayo Clinic and an
+MN, home of Mayo Clinic and an IBM major campus.

 Luther College is committed to increasing the diversity of our